suchjs/vp-suchjs/docs/en/api.md

 ### `Such.instance`

-Provides a static method to directly generate Such simulation object instance, it is recommended to use it to create an instance, mainly to facilitate some cache optimizations that may be done later.
+It's a static method to directly generate a `Such` object instance instead of `new Such`, it is recommended, mainly to facilitate some cache optimizations that may be done later.

 ```javascript
 const IDGenerator = Such.instance(":id");